 Nearly one out of every three children born in our country is delivered through a Cesarean section, or C-section, according to the National Institute of Child Health and Human Development.
 However, in many cases, these complex procedures go wrong.
 For instance, a doctor may wait too long to perform one, or the doctor may make mistakes while carrying out the actual surgical procedure.
 The results of this medical malpractice can be devastating for children and their families.

-At the Law Office of Kelley J. Johnson, our attorney has more than 15 years of experience in protecting the rights of birth injury victims and their families in Indianapolis and communities throughout Indiana.
+At the Law Office of Kelley J. Johnson, our attorney has nearly 20 years of experience in protecting the rights of birth injury victims and their families in Indianapolis and communities throughout Indiana.
 We understand the tremendous physical and emotional pain that medical errors can cause families to suffer.
 We also realize the financial burdens that families face as a result of medical negligence.
 If you believe that a C-section error occurred during the delivery of your child, we want to help you.
 Contact us immediately for a free and confidential consultation about your case.

 What Is a Cesarean Section?